Aalyahmonday/ytbplus/AltStore-(macOS-&-Windows).md

 **4. Install AltStore to your iDevice:**
 - Plug your phone into your mac.
 Make sure AltServer and the Mail app are running.
-- Click the AltServer icon in the Mac menu bar, click “Install AltStore”, then choose your phone.
+- Click the AltServer icon in the Mac menu bar, click **Install AltStore**, then choose your phone.
 - Enter the Apple ID when AltStore asks you.
-You can use a spare account, but make sure that account was logged into a device before.
-Otherwise, you wil get **_error_ _-22411_** (See https://github.com/rileytestut/AltStore/issues/175).
 - The process might take a few minutes.
 You'll AltStore on your Home Screen when it done.

 ![Screen Shot 2022-03-10 at 13 08 11](https://user-images.githubusercontent.com/52943116/157605666-a65461fc-0f02-4236-8cbd-7655dfba43e3.png)